qgis/QGIS-Website/content/showcase/case-studies/portugal_trees_inventory/portugal_trees_inventory.md

 In 2021, the Portuguese government passed a law governing the management of trees in urban areas that requires municipalities to publish an inventory of all trees on urban public land.
-NaturalGIS are using QGIS in coordination with the Mergin Maps to conduct surveys to create urban tree inventories in several Portuguese municipalities (i.e. Mação, Palmela, Lourinhã and Soure).
+NaturalGIS is using QGIS Mergin Maps to conduct surveys to create urban tree inventories in several Portuguese municipalities (i.e. Mação, Palmela, Lourinhã and Soure).
 The combination of QGIS and Mergin Maps allows the creation of a custom data structure to match the requirements of the regulations while providing a